KnowScratcher/DreamKnot/README.md

 # DreamKnot
 DreamKnot is an advanced programming language based on Python.

+⚠️DreamKnot is not completed yet, it's only a draft for now, we're sorry for any inconvenience.⚠️

 # More Languages
 English | [台灣中文](/docs/zhtw_README.md)

 # Tell us your dream
 fill out the [form(Traditional Chinese)](https://forms.gle/XWxE8HftuyitmGeA7) to let us know what you want.
 We'll try to design the syntax to fit most people's dream.

+# Reports
+reports are not available just now, we are waiting for response of the form.

 # You Do Less We Do More
 We want to make programming easy for anyone.